 - Travel documents such as visas need to be verified.

 - Passengers traveling with an infant, pet, or oxygen container.

-When using a Self-Service Check-in machine, you are allowed to check bags weighing less than 50 lbs and measuring no more than 62 linear inches.
-Also, you may process any associated baggage charges for domestic or international travel.
-An American Airlines agent will check your photo ID, attach the tags to your bags and place them on the baggage belt.
+When using a Self-Service Check-in machine, you are allowed to check in bags and process any associated baggage charges for domestic or international travel.
+At select airports, you can also print your bag tags.

 You may use Curbside Check-in even if you used Online Check-In, have an electronic ticket or a pre-reserved seat.
 Curbside Check-In availability typically coincides with ticket counter hours.
 You may use Self-Service Check-In if Curbside happens to be closed.
 When using Curbside Check-in, there is no fee, but gratuities are appreciated for outstanding service.